joseamadorg/mercado-shops-/README.md

 4. Copy "woo-mercado-pago-module" directory to *[WordPressRootDirectory]/wp-content/plugins/* directory.

-To confirm that your module is really installed, you can see in *Plugins* item in the store administration menu, and check your just updated module.
+To confirm that your module is really updated, you can see in *Plugins* item in the store administration menu, and check your just updated module.
 The version should match the just-updated plugin.

 <a name="Feedback"></a>
 ##Feedback##